 Step Three: Designated MSHDA RAHS staff will contact owner/sponsor to discuss the project and recommend the appropriate proposal to be submitted for the development.
 Proposal types include: Existing, Substantial Rehabilitation or Newly Constructed.
 (MSHDA/PBV 102, 103 or 104).

 Step Four: Once the proposal is reviewed and approved, a PBV Preliminary Award Letter will be issued.
 The letter will outline the steps to be completed prior to execution of the Agreement to enter into a Housing Assistance Payment Contract (AHAP) or Housing Assistance Payment Contract (HAP).

 Developments that have received a 9% tax credit award, but not through the Permanent Supportive Housing set-aside, will be limited to less than 25% of the total units as Project Based Vouchers.
-An Addendum III and MOU must be submitted for review and approval.
+These proposals must submit a MOU for review and approval.

 URA REQUIREMENTS apply to the HCV Project Based Voucher Program per 24 CFR 983.7.
 The following HUD requirements and overview is provided on HUD’s website.

 Overview of the Uniform Act (URA)

 The Uniform Act, passed by Congress in 1970, is a federal law that establishes minimum standards for federally funded programs and projects that require the acquisition of real property (real estate) or displace persons from their homes, businesses, or farms.
 The Uniform Act's protections and assistance apply to the acquisition, rehabilitation, or demolition of real property for federal or federally funded projects.